 Main Subheading

 When cocaine is ingested, it embarks on a significantly different journey compared to other routes of administration like snorting or injecting.
-The drug must first navigate the harsh environment of the digestive system before it can exert its effects on the brain.
+The drug must first figure out the harsh environment of the digestive system before it can exert its effects on the brain.
 This process introduces a range of variables that can influence the intensity, duration, and overall experience of the drug.

 Comprehensive Overview

-To understand what happens when you eat cocaine, it's essential to delve into the science behind its absorption, metabolism, and effects on the body.
+To understand what happens when you eat cocaine, it's essential to dig into the science behind its absorption, metabolism, and effects on the body.
 Cocaine, chemically known as benzoylmethylecgonine, is a powerful stimulant derived from the leaves of the coca plant, native to South America.
 When ingested, it interacts with the body in a complex series of steps.

 Absorption and Metabolism

 The stomach's acidic environment can degrade some of the cocaine, reducing its potency.
+This absorption is slower and less efficient compared to snorting or injecting.
 The remaining drug is then absorbed through the lining of the small intestine.
-This absorption is slower and less efficient compared to snorting or injecting.
 Once absorbed, cocaine travels to the liver, where it undergoes first-pass metabolism.

 Effects on the Body